Republicof1/TweetClip/runnable/Data/readme.txt

    using elasticsearch returns formatted nd-JSON with metadata ready to _bulk import into elasticsearch. using prototype returns a text list every serach term found with the present config file and clip mode.

    using symbolReplacement means that all handles and screen names are replaced with randomisesd human readable terms whereever they appear including within text.
-Note: this process maintains a history between runs to ensure consistent application of pseudonyms. using refreshSymbols means that the system will delete the record of used symbols and will start again.
+Note: this process maintains a history between runs to ensure consistent application of pseudonyms.
+This will also produce a table (~_codexKey.csv) containing each pair of original and replaced symbols. using refreshSymbols means that the system will delete the record of used symbols and will start again.
 In this case a given replacement symbol is likely to be reused for a new handle but will remain consistent in subsequent runs without this flag.

     >>EXAMPLE COMMAND<<